Volunteer at Hampton NHS

 The National Park Service would not exist without the passion of American citizens

 just like you.
-Before the 391 units of today's national park system were created, individuals volunteered their time, money, passion, knowledge, and power to create America's backyard.
+Before the 411 units of today's national park system were created, individuals volunteered their time, money, passion, knowledge, and power to create America's backyard.

-National Parks, like Hampton National Historic Site are preserved by federal law and supported by a federal budget, they could not survive without the thousands of hours dedicated by everyday average citizens who want to help make a difference.
+National Parks, like Hampton National Historic Site are preserved by federal law and supported by a federal budget, but they could not survive without the thousands of hours dedicated by everyday average citizens who want to help make a difference.

 Current Volunteer Opportunities

 Hampton National Historic Site is currently looking for energetic and enthusiastic volunteers who have a passion for history and a talent for storytelling and teaching to help us give students their first experience in a National Park.

 Our Every Kid in a Park initiative encourages students to visit and learn about their local sites.
 With your help we can bring history to life for children in the best classrooms available—your National